Borrell urges Kosovo to ease tensions with Serbs

 The EU has urged Kosovo to back down in a dangerous confrontation with ethnic Serbs seeking more independence.

-Kosovo should "immediately" pull back security forces, withdraw local mayors, and hold new local elections in the ethnic trouble-spots in northern Kosovo, EU foreign affairs chief Josep Borrell said on Thursday (22 June).
+Kosovo should "immediately" pull back security forces, withdraw disputed mayors, and hold new local elections in the ethnic trouble-spots in northern Kosovo, EU foreign affairs chief Josep Borrell said on Thursday (22 June).

 Join EUobserver today